Nowadays, after a careful restoration, these panels can be enjoyed in all their splendor that does not leave anyone indifferent.

 Peace, Guilt, Crime and Admonition they are the titles of the four great panels.
 The Uría Aza, local artists, began to paint them back in the 1935 year.
 They did it from the dome of the parish down, as mandated by the canons.
 It took almost 20 full years to finish the murals and more and more artists were making their way along the way.
 They mastered the technique and aspired to more expressiveness with each brushstroke.

-They say the old people of the place that you had to see how the whole thing was forged.
-A picturesque montage, a pile of boards creating an old-fashioned square scaffolding, anchored by ropes to the four highest angles of the Church.
-It was pulled from one end and the armatroste moved from the center towards the walls.
+They say the old people of the place you had to see how the whole thing was forged.
+A picturesque setup, a pile of boards creating an old-fashioned square scaffold, anchored by ropes at the four highest corners of the Church.
+One end was pulled and the hulk moved from the center to the walls.
 The Uría Aza were reckless.
-They manned that ship day in and day out, not like in the middle of a storm, dealing with dozens of sketches on brown paper, thousand paintbrushes, paint boats ...
+They manned that ship day in and day out like in the middle of a storm, dealing with dozens of sketches on brown paper, a thousand brushes, cans of paints ...

 We discovered curtains of strong relief.
-A kind of giants They seem to be born from "the cloth."
-They make effort.
-They hold the temple so that it does not fall apart.
-They are corpulent men, young athletic that the Uría Aza hired as models in the same town of Ribadesella.
-The ones that offered the most artistic possibilities were cloned everywhere, and they appear repeated in the unique scenographies of the painters.
-A face served for another ten, a back amounted to almost a hundred backs ...
+A kind of giants they seem to be born from "the cloth."
+They make an effort.
+They hold the temple so that it does not collapse.
+They are big men, athletic young men that the Uría Azas hired as models in the same town of Ribadesella.
+Those that offered the most artistic possibilities were cloned everywhere, and they appear repeated in the singular scenographies of the painters.
+One face was good for ten others, one back was equivalent to almost a hundred backs ...

 The panels of the ecclesial cruise They collide face to face.
 From the paradise of fertility and calm of the "Happy Arcadia" to the horror of torn figures hanging on broken chains.
 In the middle, God opening clear.
 Church theologians and philosophy reprimand each other.
 And heresy along the middle path (The men who lost the line), shipwrecked in a turbulent atmosphere with no possible destination.